CiscoSE/platinum-onboard/broker/README.md

 The broker micro-service leverages a REST API to communicate between the different services.
 In addition, the broker micro-service provides a GUI to allow you to view and modify any of the data base tables that are used to store information.

+## Functional Details
+The broker micro-service will receive requests from external sources for process and provision guest wireless users.
+The broker will not actually provision the users, but will make a call to some external entity to actually provision the users.
+However, the following is a detail of the functions and how it works.

+#### Initiation of guest account
+The initiation of the guest account will begin with the REST API Call ```/api/generate-guest-account``` passed with both the ```deviceid``` that the request is coming from and the ```teamsid``` of the user that is requesting the guest account.
+Once the broker receives the request it will validate the parameters against the security mechanism described below.
+If the request passed the security checks, then broker will then update the WebEx Teams room with an update message and then send a request to the provisioning engine to complete the process.

+#### Security
+There is a very basic security model built into the application.
+The broker will validate two pieces of information before a user can be provisioned Device ID and Email Domain.

+##### Device ID
+Since the broker will be responsible for receiving requests from end user devices (ie., Video Terminals or WebEx Boards), the broker will first determine if the request came from a valid device.
+The broker has a database table that stores the deviceid of every device that is allowed to request guest accounts.
+If the deviceid is not in the whitelist database, then the creation will fail.
+You can leverage the  ```/api/post-endpoint-id``` REST API call or the GUI  to add new end points to the database.

+##### Email Domain
+Similar to the device, there is also a check as to the domain that the request is coming from.
+Therefore, everyone's email domain must also be added.
+Similarly to the Device ID, a database table is used the house the white list domains.
+You can leverage the ```/api/post-email-domain``` REST API call or the GUI to add new email domains to the database

+#### Completion of the guest account
+Once the provisioning engine is completed with the request, it will send a message to the broker to update the status to completed.
+You can leverage the ```/api/update-status-guest-account``` REST API call with the status of ```completed``` and the guestpassword set to the password that is provisioned.
+Once the broker retrieves this data everything is passed to the WebEx Teams Room and then the user will be successfully provisioned.

+## GUI
+A very simple GUI is provided to assist the user in performing maintenance on the system.
+To open up the GUI, just point your web browser to the IP addresses that the broker is listening on.
+For example: ```http://127.0.0.1:5000```

+### Main Screen
+The main screen provides both a Main Menu and a Top Menu for navigation.

+![Main Menu] (img/mainmenu.png)

+#### Main Menu
+The main manu will provide the main functions to maintain the database.
+You can add data to tables, dump the tables and clear individual or all tables.

+#### Top Menu
+The top menu is a navigation menu that will show an about the software or take you back to the main menu.

+### Add to Device Table
+You can use the Add to Device Table to add new video devices to the whitelist table.
+![Add To Device Table] (img/addtodevice.png)

+### Add to Domain Table
+You can use the Add to Domain Table to add new email domains to the whitelist table.
+![Add To Domain Table] (img/addtodomain.png)

+### Dump the Device Table
+You can use the Dump Device Table to display the contents of the device table.
+![Dump Device Table] (img/dumpdevice.png)

+### Dump the Domain Table
+You can use the Dump Domain Table to display the contents of the domain table.
+![Dump Domain Table] (img/dumpdomain.png)

+### Dump the Guest Table
+You can use the Dump Guest Table to display the contents of the guest table.
+![Dump Guest Table] (img/dumpguest.png)

 ## Requirements
 The broker micro-service is written entirely in Python version 3.6.
 The ```requirements.txt```file describes all the module dependencies that are required for the broker micro-service.